 Other than the fact that many people may not be able to withdraw in time, this method is more ineffective because a small amount of ejaculate is released before climax, which contains sperm.

 It is possible to get pregnant when using a condom, and it’s also possible to get pregnant on the pill.
 Although the odds are low, it’s actually possible to get pregnant on all forms of contraception.
 The most effective forms of contraception are intrauterine devices (IUDs), but even these don’t come with a guarantee.

 This myth tends to be spread by misinformed males who—understandably—recoil at the idea of a surgeon going anywhere near their genitalia and try to pass the responsibility onto their partner.
 But while these procedures result in similar outcomes, they are nothing alike.

 A vasectomy is a low-risk outpatient procedure with few side effects.
-Getting your “tubes tied”, known as tubal ligation, is an inpatient invasive procedure performed under general or regional anesthetic that can lead to an array of side effects.
+Getting your “tubes tied”, also known as tubal ligation, is an inpatient invasive procedure performed under general or regional anesthetic that can lead to an array of side effects.
 It’s also much easier to reverse a vasectomy, while attempting to reverse a tubal ligation can be both expensive and risky, and also needs to be performed under general anesthetic.

 While the odds of you getting pregnant on your period are low, there is still a slim chance.
-Sperm can live inside the body for several days and this, combined with the fact that many women have irregular cycles, means there is no guarantee that sex on your period will be safe.
+Sperm can live inside the body for several days and this, combined with the fact that many people have irregular cycles, means there is no guarantee that sex on your period will be safe.